w3f/Grants-Program/applications/pallet_supersig.md

 - The first version lets you add and remove members, and has simpleMajority voting for all calls.
 - Edgeware and Kabocha networks will use this, but we believe all chains will benefit from it.
 - The pallet will be unit tested and benchmarked.
-- Our team is interested in this as we are building out "DGov" (decentralised governance) functionality for Kabocha and Edgeware, "Pallet Supersig" is but one of the multiple pallets we are building, which aims to benefit substrate chains.
+- Our team is interested in this as we are building out "DGov" (decentralised governance) functionality for Kabocha and Edgeware.
+"Pallet Supersig" is but one of the multiple pallets we are building, which aims to benefit substrate chains.
 Our focus is on making Kabocha a grassroots substrate chain that benefits the wider substrate community.

 ### Project Details